Bruce0921/cse15l-lab-reports/lab-report-5-week-9.10.md

 - We have already try to differentiate different situations and privde some useful feedbacks
 - Though we did not add grading score

-and we add some dummy tests
+some dummy tests

 ![Image](9.13.png)

-- Here is how we can change our grade.sh files.
+- we can change our grade.sh fileS like this.

 ![Image](9.1.png)